v-p-b/nitter-rss-proxy/README.md

     	Comma-separated list of URLs of Nitter instances to use (default "https://nitter.net") -rewrite
-    	Rewrite tweet content to point at twitter.com (default true) -timeout int
+    	Rewrite tweet content to point at twitter.com (default true) -status
+          Use Nitter status API to configure instances -timeout int
     	HTTP timeout in seconds for fetching a feed from a Nitter instance (default 10) -user string